Above-the-line vs. below-the-line deductions

 A list of above-the-line tax deductions

-If you’ve been itemizing above-the-line deductions for years now, understand that the recent implementation of the Tax Cuts and Jobs Act (TCJA) has changed what can be deducted above-the-line on your 2019 tax return.
-You can see a complete rundown of what’s changed by looking at pages 84-91 on the 1040 Instruction Guide for 2019.
+If you’ve been itemizing above-the-line deductions for years now, understand that the recent implementation of the Tax Cuts and Jobs Act (TCJA) has changed what can be deducted above-the-line on your tax return.
+You can see a complete rundown of what’s changed by looking at pages 84-91 on the 1040 Instruction Guide.

 To summarize, here’s what you can still deduct:

-Contributions to health savings accounts (Line 12): You can deduct a portion of your HSA contributions for 2019.
+- Contributions to health savings accounts (Line 13): You can deduct a portion of your HSA contributions for the year.
 You will need to also provide form 8889.

-Traditional IRA contributions (Line 19): There are some limitations with regards to IRA contributions.
-Roth IRAs are non-deductible, and your deductions could be limited depending on you or your spouse’s retirement plan.
+- Traditional IRA contributions (Line 20): Contributions you make to a traditional IRA may be fully or partially deductible, depending on your filing status and income.
+Generally, amounts in your traditional IRA (including earnings and gains) are not taxed until you take a distribution (withdrawal) from your IRA.
+Separately, Roth IRAs are non-deductible, and your deductions may be limited based on your filing status and income.
 Visit the IRS website to see what factors may influence how much you can deduct from your traditional retirement account contributions.

 How do you claim above-the-line tax deductions?